 Treatment: Treatment usually involves medication and cooling down the foot by removing socks.
 However, sufferers of Erythromelalgia are advised against using cold water baths to cool down their feet as it can cause longer term damage

-What Is It: A medical condition also known as Grierson-Gopalan Syndrome where there is damage to the small nerve fibres of the foot
+Burning Feet Syndrome is a medical condition, also known as Grierson-Gopalan Syndrome, where there is damage to the small nerve fibres of the foot

 Causes: There is often no clear cause but it is thought to be linked with factors such as vitamin B deficiency, diabetes, hypothyroidism, rheumatoid arthritis, renal failure and abnormal foot biomechanics.
 There is also thought to be a genetic link